 The gorges are stunning, and the place is also reputed for bird watching.

 We only spotted three lyrebirds on the path and the usual birds we see while hiking in the region.
-No eagle as we were hoping.
-But it wasn’t a disappointment as the gorge are wonderful, even during the dry season.
+No eagle showed up.
+But it wasn’t a disappointment as the gorges are wonderful, even during the dry season.